 On each episode of The Film Pigs Podcast we put film professionals on trial for crimes against cinema.
 If the verdict is guilty, the sentence is incarceration in the Robert De Niro Maximum Security Federal Penitentiary, where Hollywood feels the long hand of justice.

 INMATE ROLL CALL:

-- Kevin Smith (IMDb) sentenced to maximum security forever for no reason, no case presented, after court realizes he hadn’t yet been put in Movie Jail.
+- Kevin Smith (IMDb).
+Sentenced to maximum security forever for no reason, no case presented, after court realizes he hadn’t yet been put in Movie Jail.
 Incarcerated 12/26/2012.

 - Damon Lindelof (IMDb).
 Thrown in jail as an afterthought during Ridley Scott’s parole hearing.
 It’s unclear whether he was supposed to go to minimum or maximum security so he is remanded to the maximum security wing for writing scripts that use tired sci-fi tropes and failing to create characters with clear motivations and stories that have any kind of logical, satisfying endings.
 Hauled out of court and into jail by an angry mob on 6/25/2012.

 - Rob Reiner (IMDb).
 Sentenced to the Minimum Security Wing for turning out middling studio fare and not living up to the legacy of his amazing early cross-genre work.
 His cell contains a television that plays his early movies on repeat 24/7.
-Sentenced 3/1/2012.
+Incarcerated 3/1/2012.

 - Jonathan Liebesman (IMDb).
 Sentenced to life in Maximum Security/Hannibal Lecter Hall, for an inability to articulate his approach to or execution of Battle: Los Angeles, making him a danger to himself and others.
 Incarcerated 01/04/2012.